justindav1s/openshift-ansible-on-openstack/README.md

 There are a bunch of scripts in the bin directory, run them in this order :

 - cloud_setup.sh  - this sets up users, projects, immges, flavours and the network in openstack
 - base_server_setup.sh - this updates an configures  a RHEL instance so that it is ready to have OCP installed, and thsnapshots it.
-- build_ocp_infra.sh - this uses the snapshot image from above to build out as many servers as are required, and install docker.
+- build_ocp_infra.sh - this uses the snapshot image from above to build out as many servers as are required
+- sync_keys.sh
+- docker_config.sh
+- get_facts.sh
-- reboot all servers
+- setup_dnsmasq.sh
-- login into the openshift-ansible instance as cloud-user, become root, go to ~/bin, then run :
-- install_ocp.sh
+- setup_bastion.sh

+Then do the Openshift install from /root/bin/install_ocp.sh

 ### Setting up Openshift Admin